nthuy190991/polygonization_PIA2019/README.md

 ## Examples

 A raw boundary is given in blue, with its MBR in black-dashed.
 At each level, the boundary is divided into smaller segments, color-coded for visual purposes.
 In the Result figures, the resulting polygons are plotted in red outlines.
+You may click on the figures for the full size.

 ### A rectangle boundary
 Raw boundary | Level 1 segmentation | Result |